power-flow-analyzer/PowerFlowAnalyzer/Readme.txt

    The newly created folder will be designated as "<path-to-PowerFlowAnalyzer>" in the further reading.

-2. Start Matlab in Administrator mode
+2. Start Matlab in Administrator mode (only on Linux, Windows Vista, Windows 7)
    Note: Matlab must have been started before with your user account; otherwise it will create
          files with improper read permissions on the first start.
    Right-click on Matlab icon and select "Run as Administrator"